lh3/fastARG/README.md

 The following set of lines describe the ARG.
 Note that nodes in the ARG are indexed from 0...(_n_-1) for leaf nodes, with numbers from _n_ upwards used for internal ARG nodes.

 ###### `C` Coalescence event
-Any number of lines starting with `C` may exist, which indicate coalescence events.
+Any number of lines starting with `C` may exist, which indicate branches that coalescence.
 The initial `C` is followed by 5 or more tab-delimited integers.
 The first 4 integers represent the current node ID, a descendant node ID, and the half-closed genomic interval over which this coalescence applies.
-For instance, the lines
+In the normal case that 2 lineages coalesce, there will be a pair of coalescence lines, such as in the following example, which indicates that node 5 consists of a coalescence between nodes 4 and 3

 ```
 C	5	4	0	2	0
 C	5	3	0	3	0
 ```

-Indicate that node 5 consists of a coalescence between (some of) nodes 4 and 3.
-For node 4, the parts of the haplotype that coalesce at node 5 are those indexed by the interval [0,2) i.e. loci 0 and 1.
-For node 3, the parts of the haplotype that coalesce are in the interval [0,3) i.e. loci 0, 1, and 2.
+Note that not all the sequence will coalesce at this point.
+The parts of the haplotype that coalesce are indicated by the 3rd and 4th number.
+In this example, the loci that coalesce from node 4 into node 5 are indexed by the interval [0,2) i.e. loci 0 and 1, whereas the parts of the haplotype that coalesce from node 3 into node 5 are in the interval [0,3) i.e. loci 0, 1, and 2.

-The fifth number on the coalescence line denotes the number of mutations that
+The fifth number on the coalescence line denotes the number of mutations that are inferred to have happened along the branch connecting this node to the specified descendant.
+The locus of each mutation is then given by the subsequen numbers.
+In other words, if the 5th number is 0, it will not be followed by any other numbers (no mutations on this edge).
+If the 5th number is 1, it will be followed by a single number specifying the locus at which a mutation occurs.
+If the 5th number is 2, it will be followed by two numbers giving such indices, and so on.

-###### `R` __R__ecombination event
+###### `R` Recombination event
 Any number of lines starting with R may exist, which indicate recombination events.
-This is followed by 5 or
+This is followed by 5 or more numbers interpreted in the same way as for a coalescence event.

 ###Sequence specification

-###### `S` __S__equence at root
+###### `S` Sequence at root

 A single line starting with an `S` is followed by the ID of the deepest node in all trees (the root), then a sequence of _m_ characters giving the inferred haplotype at this root.
 This serves to completely define the ancestral locus history.